Committed to Helping Our Clients Succeed

-I handle my Bankruptcy cases differently from the high volume bankruptcy firms.
-I meet with you personally every time.
-When it is time to work on the petition and schedules of debts and assets, I sit down across from my client and go through each part of the bankruptcy forms with you.
+I handle my Bankruptcy cases differently.
+Unlike the most bankruptcy firms, I meet with you personally every time.
+When it is time to work on the petition and schedules of debts and assets, I sit down with my you and go through each part of the bankruptcy forms with you.
 Aside from a secretary answering the phone, I deal one on one with my clients.
 The answers to your questions come from me, not a paralegal or secretary, as I genuinely care about you!

 Completed bankruptcy cases

 What Our Client's Say

 Frequently Asked Bankruptcy Questions

 My fees for a typical consumer bankruptcy are $1500.
 In addition the court costs payable to the Clerk of Court are $335.